-1. From the First Writing menu, touch More, Search, Untranslate.
+- 1. From the First Writing menu, touch More, Search, Untranslate.
 The Luminex highlights the last untranslate.
 If an untranslate is not found or you reach the beginning of the file, the search stops with the cursor positioned at the top of the file.

-- New View-change the view on the Tilting screen. - Play-playback the audio. - Previous-search backward in the file for the previous untranslate. - Down-scroll forward in the file. - Up-scroll backward in the file. - 2.
-Continue writing or touch Quit.
+Use any of the following menu options: - New View change the view on the tilting screen. - Play playback the audio. - Previous search backward in the file for previous untranslate.

+- Down scroll forward in the file. - D Up scroll backward in the file.

+2. Continue writing or touch Quit.
 The First Writing menu and your current writing position displays.